 Day 1: Arrival at Port Elizabeth Airport and Induction

-The tour accommodation is located a short drive from the airport and within walking distance of the beach.
+The tour accommodation is located approximately 15 minutes from the airport and within a short distance of the beach.
 On arrival your team will be transferred to the accommodation and then given a 45 minute induction and orientation session.
 The rest of the afternoon will be free for the group to explore the local area and wander down to the beach.

 Day 2: Township Tour and African Dance Group